 An extra credit will be given to applicants as follows:

-Applicants majoring in Mass Communications and Political Science; other fields might also be specified by scholarship sponsors as a condition for awarding the scholarship
+- Applicants majoring in certain fields specified by the scholarship program sponsors as a condition for awarding the scholarship

-Applicants enrolled or planning to enroll in universities that contribute towards the Arab American Scholarship Fund.
+- Applicants enrolled or planning to enroll in universities that contribute towards the Scholarship Fund.

 All required documents [including the 2 letters of recommendation] must be submitted electronically by the student, along with the scholarship application at one time.
 Applications submitted via email, mail or delivered by hand will be rejected.
 No exceptions!

 Below is a list of the required documents: